Last Updated On January 26, 2022

 There are plenty of local guides available to assist you and provide you with all the information you may require.
 A dense forest, tree ferns, and montane shrub surround the waterfall.
 The falls have a magnetic force that draws every visitor in to be awestruck by their magnificence and charm.

 Baker's fall is a well-known waterfall in Sri Lanka.
-Baker’s fall is one of the most part eye catching places for visitors to Horton plains.
-It is located three kilometers away from the far inn information centre which is at the entry to the national park.
-The foot path to the baker’s fall lies during the cloudy, cold and grassy plains across thin brooks.
+Baker’s fall is one of the most part eye-catching places for visitors to Horton plains.
+It is located three kilometers away from the far inn information center which is at the entry to the national park.
+The footpath to the baker’s fall lies during the cloudy, cold, and grassy plains across thin brooks.
 The barefoot walk gives actual happiness while the feet touch the freezing grass and water.
 Baker’s waterfalls at between Entrance and Worlds finish gap of Horton plains.
-Horton plains are top plain and widest grass lands of Sri Lanka.
-Bathing of Bakers waterfall is very risky because there are some caves within water.
-However, Baker is also recognized with the short-sighted achievement of having shot 50 elephant, five deer and two buffalos nearby.
+Horton plains are the top plain and widest grasslands of Sri Lanka.
+The bathing of Bakers waterfall is very risky because there are some caves within the water.
+However, Baker is also recognized with the short-sighted achievement of having shot 50 elephants, five deer, and two buffalos nearby.

-The 20 metre broad water fall plunges over a wide rock into a gorge of gorgeous wild flowers.
+The 20-meter broad waterfall plunges over a wide rock into a gorge of gorgeous wildflowers.
 It’s so spectacular that you don’t think like leaving it.
 Sitting on a rock with your feet in the icy chilly water you can wash away your weariness.
-The splendid view combined with the sound of the water fall refreshes you and will stay in your memory everlastingly.
+The splendid view combined with the sound of the waterfall refreshes you and will stay in your memory everlastingly.
 It was Sir Samuel Baker who found this waterfall.
 He was a keen hunter and an adventurous cultivator who resided on the island from 1847 to 1855.
-At the same time as exploring the hunting grounds he found the waterfall and had stopped often there ever after.
+At the same time as exploring the hunting grounds, he found the waterfall and had stopped often there ever after.
 It has been named baker’s falls after him.